thor1033/dis-nft-project/README.md

 (1) Run the code below to install the dependencies.
 >$ pip install -r requirements.txt

-(2) Initialise the database, by running the SQL files (Creating the necessary tables)
+(2) Initialize the database, by running the SQL files (Creating the necessary tables)
 IMPORTANT: In the 'Create Attributes.SQL' change the directory to the full path of the 'attributes.csv' file.

 (3) In the app.py-file, set your own database username and password